Health Dept.: Brunswick mosquito has West Nile Virus

 The health district urges residents to empty standing water in outdoor containers and to ensure window screens and doors are sealed.
 Residents are urged to avoid activities at dusk and dawn, the times when mosquitoes are most active.

-While most folks to not feel the effects from being infected with West Nile Virus, the virus can cause symptoms such as fever, headache, body aches, joint aches, vomiting, diarrhea or rashes.
+While most folks do not feel the effects from being infected with West Nile Virus, the virus can cause symptoms such as fever, headache, body aches, joint aches, vomiting, diarrhea or rashes.

 “However, a West Nile Virus infection can be serious, and 1 out of 150 infected people develop a severe, sometimes fatal, illness,” the health department noted.